 Video Chat and Video Conferencing: often confused with live video interviews, video chat or video conferencing is a live webcam interaction between multiple parties.

 When individuals unfamiliar with video interviewing hear about the technology for the first time, they instantly think of live video interviews.
-However, many organizations who employ video interviewing technology enjoy one-way video interviews the most as they save an unbelievable amount of time.
-With one-way video interviews, recruiters send text-based questions to candidates who record video answers and submit them back to the recruiter.
-Just imagine being able to sit back, relax, and watch dozens of interviews at your own convenience.
-One-way video interviews enable organizations to screen candidates on their own time–something not possible with video chat.
+However, many organizations that employ video interviewing technology enjoy one-way video interviews the most.
+They save an unbelievable amount of time by improving collaboration and connecting with top candidates faster.

-Recording the Interview
+Recording the interview

-Live video interview software, more frequently than not, do give you the ability to record and playback all that transpired during an interview.
+Live video interview software, more frequently than not, does give you the ability to record and playback all that transpired during an interview.
 Thus, the conversation never ends.
-You have a recording to refer back to and any colleagues who couldn’t make the interview can watch it when it’s most convenient for them.
+You have a recording to refer back to, and any colleagues who couldn’t do the interview can watch it when it’s convenient for them.